hindu-comm/mail_stream_indology/2013/04/Fwd_Digitized_Sanskr/28__Dominik_Wujastyk.md

 Dear colleagues,

 I've been slowly
-​and informally ​
+and informally
 collecting digital copies MS catalogues of Skt and Pkt MSS.

 See

    - http://homepage.univie.ac.at/dominik.wujastyk/

-​In the near future, I'll add a link to this collection from somewhere on http://www.indology.info.
+In the near future, I'll add a link to this collection from somewhere on http://www.indology.info.

 Best,